Scenedesmus: Defense mechanisms

 The cells have other mechanisms of self-defense in addition to colonizing.
 Scenedesmus can be divided into two subgenera, the non-spiny Scenedesmus and the spiny Desmodesmus.
 Although spineless, the Scenedesmus subgenera cells have thick cells walls and mucilage, which may make them digestion-resistant.
 Some chemical compounds in Scenedesmus could even be toxic to certain organisms upon consumption.
-Bristles of up to 100 um may form a net in both spiny and non-spiny varieties to discourage predation even further.
+Bristles of up to 100 μm may form a net in both spiny and non-spiny varieties to discourage predation even further.
 Cells defensively form these bristles when kairomones are detected, an infochemical released by Daphnia that Scenedesmus has evolved to recognize as a warning signal.

 Reproduction and colony formation

 During replication, the mother cell enlarges and becomes multinucleate after multiple divisions.
 The cytoplasm then is cleaved into uninucleate daughter cells, usually developing as non-motile autospores.
 These daughter cells typically link up with other daughter cells to form a colony within the parental cell wall to be later released.
 The cells progress through a typical mitotic cycle similar to other members of Chlorophyceae, with the cytoplasm of the daughter cells becoming very dense.
 Eventually the mother cell wall breaks and releases the spores which adopt a normal cellular appearance.
 The cells at either end of the coenobium are different in morphology from those in the center.
 How the cells adhere to one another during development is still unclear, but it is known that a trilaminar sheath (TLS), composed of algaenan, is one of the first exterior structures to form, developing in patches before growing to connect into one continuous layer.
 The ornamented layer is the last component to develop.